stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

    DeltaS_internal(m_T) is small
    ```

-   across a wide range of models in `F(Sigma_T)`, indicating that the combination of CH decision and structural consequences fits a coherent template.
+   across a wide range of models in `F(Sigma_T)`.
+   The combination of CH decision and structural consequences fits a coherent template.

 3. Mathematical practice remains stable: